The Oregon State Capitol in wildfire season

 , Comptroller, City of New York

-Fiduciary duties don’t change, but investment strategies must change in response to the financial risk brought on by climate change.
+Fiduciary duties don’t change, but investment strategies must adapt in response to the financial risk brought on by climate catastrophe.

 Fiduciaries must be impartial - protecting the pensions of young PERS members as well as current retirees.